 This is why I thought it would be helpful to share with all of you some of my favorite products for mothers-to-be that I encountered during my pregnancy in Japan, as well as ones that I didn’t need.
 Please keep in mind that this list is subjective and the things that I liked may not work for you and the same goes for products I’ve disliked.
 If you’re interested in any of these products, click on the name or the image to find out more.

-Products I Loved
+Pregnancy Products in Japan That I Loved

 I’m fairly certain I’ve spent quite a bit on caffeine-free (ノンカフェイン) tea from Lupicia, a specialty tea store that can be found throughout Japan.
 I love coffee and green tea so there was a hole left in my heart from the lackluster non-caffeine teas I bought from supermarkets when I was pregnant.